Achievable logoAchievable logo

 Feedback

-The Federal Drug Administration(FDA) was formed by enacting the Pure Food and Drug Act of 1906, which prohibited misleading drug labeling and created consumer protections for drug safety.
-The Federal Food, Drug, and Cosmetic Act (FDCA) of 1938 required manufacturers to provide proof of safety and effectiveness and adequate label information.
+The Food and Drug Administration (FDA) was formed by the Pure Food and Drug Act of 1906, which prohibited misleading drug labeling and created consumer protections for drug safety.
+The Federal Food, Drug, and Cosmetic Act (FDCA) of 1938 required manufacturers to provide proof of safety and effectiveness and to include adequate label information.

 The Durham-Humphrey Amendment was enacted in 1951 to distinguish between over-the-counter and prescription drugs.
-The Kefauver-Harris Amendment, enacted in 1962, was enacted in response to the thalidomide tragedy.
+The Kefauver-Harris Amendment, enacted in 1962, was passed in response to the thalidomide tragedy.
 It strengthened the FDCA and gave more regulatory power to the FDA.
 Thalidomide was prescribed to treat pregnancy-induced vomiting; it was later found to cause severe developmental and limb defects in the growing fetus.
-The amendment required drug manufacturers to prove to the FDA that the drug is both safe and effective as a prerequisite for FDA approval.
+The amendment required drug manufacturers to prove to the FDA that a drug is both safe and effective as a prerequisite for FDA approval.

 HIPAA in relation to a pharmacy